4 Ways to Prevent Ministry Burnout

 No. 1: Recognize your role in the church.

 While you, as the pastor, have some responsibility for the church, only Jesus bears that ultimately.
 When this boundary is ignored, the church is built around the pastor, who becomes part of the problem.

 At my second church plant, we had grown to a congregation of about 125 after 18 months.
 While this might seem like a positive development, it became an Achilles’ heel for me.
 Obsessed with attendance numbers, I called all regular and occasional attendees every Saturday to encourage them to attend the next day.

 When pastors misunderstand their role like I did, they tend to put all their focus on some predetermined view of success rather than those things they are biblically called to, such as shepherding and equipping.

-The Second Post: Pursue personal health.
+No. 2: Pursue personal health.